fncombo/tumblr-image-downloader/README.md

 Tumblr Image Downloader
 =======================

-Tumblr Image Downloader is Google Chrome extension for Tumblr.
+Tumblr Image Downloader is a Google Chrome extension for Tumblr.
 It enables you to download images in a single click by putting a download button above every image on the page.

 For the full description, please see the [extension page][0].